Tribal tattoos are among the most popular tattoo styles, especially for those who favor both meaning and masculinity in their tattoo designs.

 They are wise and strategic as they wait for the perfect opportunity to strike their prey.

 Snake tattoos symbolize patience, wisdom, and fertility.

-Snakes often shed their skins which is why they are symbols for transformation, rebirth, and healing.
+Snakes often shed their skins which is why they are symbols for transformation, rebirth.

-If you have gone through something traumatic and survived, a tribal snake tattoo might be a good fit for you.
+If you have gone through a bad phase and survived, a tribal snake tattoo might be a good fit for you.